Dekunutter/CherryBlossomGrotto/README.md

 # CherryBlossomGrotto
-Beta of a Minecraft mod using the 1.19.2 version of the MC Forge framework.
+A Minecraft mod using the 1.19.2 version of the MC Forge framework.
-Uses terrablender as a dependency for generating custom biomes.
+Uses [Terrablender](https://www.curseforge.com/minecraft/mc-mods/terrablender) as a dependency for generating custom biomes.

 # Contents
 The main focus of this mod is the cherry blossom grotto that it adds to the Minecraft overworld.